RTIC 65 ReviewPrice: $240 List | $239.99 at Amazon Pros: Inexpensive (for a high-end model), good insulation, durable

 The RTIC does not have any particularly special features, but it does have a slot for a divider, and the rugged latches and pin style hinges found on all high-end models This earned it an average score of 5 out of 10 in this metric.

-If you're looking for a cooler that can easily keep things cold for a full long weekend and that will stand teh test of time, the RTIC 65 is a pretty great value.
-It performs nearly as well as most of the other roto-molded coolers we tested, which retail for an average of about $400.
+If you're looking for a cooler that can easily keep things cold for a full long weekend and that will stand the test of time, the RTIC 65 is a pretty great value.
+It performs nearly as well as most of the other roto-molded coolers we tested, which retail for an average of about $350.
 The RTIC, in comparison, lists for only $240.
-The RTIC also performed considerably better than budget models like the Coleman Xtreme, which can be found for as little as $40 but offers only about 60% of the insulation performance, and is far less durable.
+The RTIC also performed considerably better than budget models like the Coleman Xtreme, which can be found for as little as $40 but offers only about 60% of the insulation performance and is far less durable.

 The one model that throws a spanner in the works is the ORCA 58 Quart, which recently saw a price reduction down to $300.
-The ORCA was the best performer in our insulation testing.
+The ORCA was one of the best performers in our insulation testing.
 However, we measured its actual capacity at 54 quarts, making it 11 quarts smaller than the RTIC.
-However, if you're willing to spend $60 and don't mind the reduction in size, the ORCA may be a better bet.
+That said, if you're willing to spend $60 and don't mind the reduction in size, the ORCA may be a better bet.